igoristomin/quiz/README.md

 # Quiz

 ## Description
-Conducting a quiz and issuing a list of answers in a readable form.
+Conducting a quiz, issuing a list of answers in a readable form and exporting to CSV.
 Spring Security implements in memory authorization to view poll results.

 ## Used tools
 * Platform: Spring Boot 2.6.1